FAQs

 Question: How can I get help deciding the best major for me?

-Answer: The best service you can receive is through one-on-one meetings with me so we can create an individualized plan.
+Answer: The best service you can receive is through one-on-one meetings with the current Undeclared Advisor so we can create an individualized plan.
 You can also ask about utilizing personal assessments to help guide you to major and career options. (see Exploration Tips & Resources for more)

 Question: Can I change my mind after I declare a major?